cockroachdb/docs/src/current/v23.1/backup.md

 ## Performance

-The backup job process minimizes its impact to the cluster's performance by distributing work to all nodes.
+The backup job process minimizes its impact to the cluster's performance with:

+- Distribution of work to all nodes.
 Each node backs up only a specific subset of the data it stores (those for which it serves writes), with no two nodes backing up the same data.
+Refer to the [Backup Architecture](backup-architecture.html) page for a detailed explanation of how a backup job works.
+- {% include_cached new-in.html version="v23.1" %} Integration with elastic CPU by default, which helps to prevent backups from affecting foreground traffic.
+This integration will result in a cluster prioritizing SQL traffic over backups.

 A backup job, like any read, cannot export a range if the range contains an [unresolved intent](architecture/transaction-layer.html#resolving-write-intents).
 While you typically will want bulk, background jobs like `BACKUP` to have as little impact on your foreground traffic as possible, it's still important for backups to complete (which maintains your [recovery point objective (RPO)](https://en.wikipedia.org/wiki/Disaster_recovery#Recovery_Point_Objective)).

-{% include_cached new-in.html version="v23.1" %} By default, backup jobs are integrated with elastic CPU, which helps to prevent backups from affecting foreground traffic.
-This integration will result in a cluster prioritizing SQL traffic over backups.

 Unlike a normal [read transaction](architecture/reads-and-writes-overview.html#read-scenario) that will block until any uncommitted writes it encounters are resolved, a backup job will be allotted a fixed amount of CPU time to read the required keys and values.
 Once the backup's read request has exhausted this time, the backup will resume once it has been allocated more CPU time.
 This process allows for other requests, such as foreground SQL traffic to continue, almost unaffected, because there is a cap on how much CPU a backup job will take.